 - Divide that total by the percentage net income of each parent to get each parent's responsibility (for example, 50% of 2044 is 1022 for each parent)

-Get The Most Child Support Help Is to Attend A Meeting
+Get The Most Child Support Help By Attending A Meeting

 We've provided you with some free tools and tables so you can figure child support out your self.
 But nothing is easier than attending one of our meetings to talk it through with one of our volunteer parents who has been through what you're going through.